51Degrees/documentation/Documenting.md

 Pure HTML can be added to a markdown file by surrounding it with the ``@htmlonly`` and ``@endhtmlonly`` tags.

 ### @dotfile
 Used to generate and include a graph from a dot file which must be in the `graphs` directory.
+Graphs should be in files and included in this way rather than being added directly to the page.

+### @anchor
+Used to add an anchor to a location in the page which can be linked to.
+Linking to an anchor links to the page, then scrolls to the anchor.

 # Example Grabber
 The `examplegrabber.js` file is used to load language specific examples onto a general example page.
 The file must be included in a ``<script>`` tag, then buttons and a ``<div>`` must be set up correctly.